HowardYLi/HowardYLi.github.io/index.md

 ## About me

-Outside lab work, I enjoy video games, board games, manga, sci-fi and many other nerd things.
+Outside lab work, I enjoy video games, board games, manga, sci-fi, among other indoor activities.
 Recently I am into Apex Legend, Doctor Who, Franken Fran, and Jojolion (the list goes on).
-I also love reading and thinking in philosophical terms.
-Some of my favorite authors are Albert Camus, Hermann Hesse, and Osamu Dazai.
+Every once a while I have a urge to learn something new but then never spend time practicing it.
+Right now that something is balisong.